Your guide to video digital asset management

 What’s a video digital asset management solution?

-Video asset management systems, shortened to VAM, is a type of DAM which focuses specifically on (you guessed it) video content.
+Video asset management systems are a type of DAM which focuses specifically on (you guessed it) video content.
 A VAM will have features specific to video creation and distribution workflows, like built-in video editing and modification tools.

 DAM vs VAM - which should I pick?